flippydisk/debug/src/json/README.md

 `"@flippydisk/tools": "git+ssh://git@github.com:flippydisk/tools.git"`

-Once it's in your project, simply Import the `error` function from @flippydisk/tools.
+Once it's in your project, simply Import the `responder` function from @flippydisk/tools.

 As a suite of tools:
-`import * as tools from '@flippydisk/tools';` // then use as `tools.error`
+`import * as Tools from '@flippydisk/tools';` // then use as `Tools.Json.responder`

 Or individually:
-`import error from '@flippydisk/tools/error';`
+`import Responder from '@flippydisk/tools/json/responder';`

+## Suite details
+### - ajax()
+The `ajax()` function is essentially a wrapper for `window.fetch` that sets a few of the defaults, to limit the repetitive nature of al the domain settings, and also handles error responses gracefully using `responder()`.
+It will return a JSON object or catch the error with `responder()`.

+### - promise()
+The `promise()` function is designed to provide resolve or reject method for a `Promise` that also gives you information, and a human-readable error message, that's optional to use in the data returned.

+### - responder()
+The `responder()` function is designed to provide a clean, optionally logged, error utilizing the [@flippydisk/tools/debug](https://github.com/flippydisk/tools/src/debug) feature.
+This is especially helpful when fetching items with Ajax calls that have failed, or "catching" errors gracefully that would otherwise halt the page progress.

 ## Use
-Setup the error logging object, then call `error` into your component. `message` is always required, but as it takes in an `Object`, each param other than `message` is optional and will have a default.
+Setup the logging object, then call `Responder` into your component. `message` is always required, but as it takes in an `Object`, each param other than `message` is optional and will have a default.

 ### ex:
 ```
 if (thisTing === undefined) {
     const errorMessage = { message: 'You must define `thisTing`' };
-    return error(errorMessage);
+    return Responder(errorMessage);
 }
 ```